Nitrokey/nitrokey-documentation/nethsm/openssl.rst

   init = 0

 .. note::
-  You can specify to OpenSSL the path of the OpenSSL configuration file file using the ``OPENSSL_CONF`` environment variable.
+  You can specify to OpenSSL the path of the OpenSSL configuration file using the ``OPENSSL_CONF`` environment variable.

 Replace ``/usr/lib/x86_64-linux-gnu/pkcs11/libnethsm_pkcs11.so`` with the path to the PKCS#11 module you installed earlier.

-Replace ``/usr/lib/x86_64-linux-gnu/engines-3/libpkcs11.so`` with the path to the OpenSSL engine you installed, the phath varies depending on your distribution, the number in ``engines-3`` corresponds to your OpenSSL version.
-On Debian the path for the OpenSSL 3 engine is ``/usr/lib/x86_64-linux-gnu/engines-3/libpkcs11.so``, for Fedora it's ``/usr/lib64/engines-3/libpkcs11.so``.
+Replace ``/usr/lib/x86_64-linux-gnu/engines-3/libpkcs11.so`` with the path to the OpenSSL engine you installed.
+The path varies depending on your distribution.
+The number in ``engines-3`` corresponds to your OpenSSL version.
+On Debian the path for the OpenSSL 3 engine is ``/usr/lib/x86_64-linux-gnu/engines-3/libpkcs11.so``; for Fedora it's ``/usr/lib64/engines-3/libpkcs11.so``.

-You can now use keys on the NetHSM by using `PKCS#11 URIs <https://www.rfc-editor.org/rfc/rfc7512>`__, example :
+Now you can use keys on the NetHSM by using `PKCS#11 URIs <https://www.rfc-editor.org/rfc/rfc7512>`__, example:

 .. code-block::